Surface-enhanced Raman spectroscopy: Remote SERS

+Different plasmonic systems have already been used to show Raman detection of biomolecules in vivo in cells and remote excitation of surface catalytic reactions.

 Immunoassays

 SERS-based immunoassays can be used for detection of low-abundance biomarkers.
 For example, antibodies and gold particles can be used to quantify proteins in serum with high sensitivity and specificity.

 Oligonucleotide targeting

 SERS can be used to target specific DNA and RNA sequences using a combination of gold and silver nanoparticles and Raman-active dyes, such as Cy3.
 Specific single nucleotide polymorphisms (SNP) can be identified using this technique.
 The gold nanoparticles facilitate the formation of a silver coating on the dye-labelled regions of DNA or RNA, allowing SERS to be performed.
 This has several potential applications: For example, Cao et al. report that gene sequences for HIV, Ebola, Hepatitis, and Bacillus Anthracis can be uniquely identified using this technique.
 Each spectrum was specific, which is advantageous over fluorescence detection; some fluorescent markers overlap and interfere with other gene markers.
 The advantage of this technique to identify gene sequences is that several Raman dyes are commercially available, which could lead to the development of non-overlapping probes for gene detection.